Tinyted/June13UE4/README.md

 2. Make sure Widgets are removed on servertravel
 3. Allow host to change map and modes
 4. Allow host to press start game, when everyone is readied
-5. Allow players to change teams
+5. Allow players to change teams DONE
 6. Show teams/spectators based on selected map and mode.
 DONE
-7. Change TeamCount and TeamSize info based on mode instead of map (Modes can be subclass in order to compensate for different map sizes maybe?)